 As of December 31, 2021, the Construction division had outstanding revolving lines of credit of approximately \$4.8 million.
 Our Construction debt primarily included (i) \$3.1 million principal outstanding on KBS's \$4.0 million revolving credit facility under the KBS Loan Agreement, with Gerber and (ii) \$1.7 million principal outstanding on EBGL's \$3.0 million revolving credit facility, which was increased from \$3.0 million to \$4.0 million on July 30, 2021.
 As of December 31, 2021, the Construction division was at the maximum borrowing capacity under both revolving lines of credit, based on the inventory and accounts receivable on that day which fluctuates weekly.
-The Construction Loan Agreements contain cross default provisions and subjective acceleration clauses which may in the event of a material adverse event, as determined by Gerber, allow Gerber to declare the loans and all other obligations under the Construction Loan Agreements bear interest.
+The Construction Loan Agreements contain cross default provisions and subjective acceleration clauses which may in the event of a material adverse event, as determined by Gerber, allow Gerber to declare the loans and all other obligations under the Construction Loan Agreements immediately due and payable or increase the interest rate at which loans and obligations under the Construction Loan Agreements bear interest.
 Each of the two Gerber credit facilities are backed by the assets of their respective borrower (KBS or EBGL), which serve as collateral support.
 Therefore, distributions from each facility are restricted in their use, as they must be used solely to finance the operations of their respective borrower.